kasimk/Popular-Movies/README.md

 Movie details

 #Instructions for running the app
 To run this project, you need to add the API Key in gradle.properties file.
-Please replace value of <b>TheMovieDBApiKey</b> with your key for api.themoviedb.org
+Create gradle.properties file if missing and add atribute <b>TheMovieDBApiKey</b> with value of your key from api.themoviedb.org